-Director Name Role Directorships Mr Herbert Wigwe Non-Executive Director 5 Mr Roosevelt Ogbonna Non-Executive Director 4 Mr Gregory Jobome Non-Executive Director 2 Mr David Charters Independent Non-Executive Director 11 Mr Stephen Clark Independent Non-Executive Director 3 Ms Heather McLaughlin Independent Non-Executive Director 2 Mr Jamie Simmonds Chief Executive/Managing Director 1 Mr Sean McLaughlin Finance Director 1
+Summary of Directorships held by Board members as at 31 December 2023 Director Name Directorships Mr Herbert Wigwe Chairman 5 Mr Roosevelt Ogbonna Non-Executive Director 3 Mr Gregory Jobome Non-Executive Director 2 Mr David Charters Independent Non-Executive Director 12 Mr Mrs. Sandra Quinn Independent Non-Executive Director 5 Ms Heather McLaughlin Independent Non-Executive Director 3 Mr Jamie Simmonds Chief Executive/Managing Director 1 Mr David Plant Finance Director 1

 The Bank's CEO/MD, who reports to the Board, is responsible for the implementation of the policies and procedures set by the Board and manages the Bank through an Executive Management Committee ("Exco"), which is tasked with overseeing all aspects of the Bank.
 A number of separate committees report to Exco as detailed in section 2.4 below.
-Each of these management committees is established under leading corporate governance principles, with clear terms of reference and minutes, to promote clarity and transparency of operations.
+Each of these management committees is established under leading corporate governance principles, with clear terms of reference and minute-taking, to promote clarity and transparency of operations.